-Introduction to Academic Radiology
+Introduction to Academic Radiology (ITAR)

 Co-sponsored by RSNA, the Association of University Radiologists (AUR) and the American Roentgen Ray Society (ARRS), this in-person course shares the importance of research in diagnostic radiology and the excitement of academic careers in radiology.
 Participants will meet successful clinical radiology researchers, future colleagues and potential mentors.